 - The Charles Sturt COVID-19 Student Support grant will provide financial assistance to help students who are attending internal intensive catch ups or who have been prevented from returning to their domestic home location after the completion of a placement or intensive school.
 The internal intensive catch ups must be confirmed by Charles Sturt University.

 - The grant is valued up to $500.

 - The grant is payable in cash (EFT) to the personal bank account that you have registered with Charles Sturt University.
 Payment will be processed within 7 days of offer acceptance.

-- Internal intensive catch ups, Placement, Residential school and home origin address will be used for assessment of this grant.
+- Internal intensive catch ups, Placement, Intensive school and home origin address will be used for assessment of this grant.

 - International students studying online from their home country or International students studying via Charles Sturt University’s international partners in their home country are ineligible to apply for this grant.